SymfonyCasts/api-platform3/sfcasts/ignored-attributes.md

 symfony php bin/phpunit --filter=testPostToCreateUser
 ```

 That's exactly what happens!
-To make it *not* writable, do the same thing with
+To wrap it in a "do not write" sign, duplicate this move
-`denormalizationContext`.
+with `denormalizationContext`.
 Copy that, put a "de" on the front of it, and now when
 we try it:

 ```terminal-silent